Diagramsboardview/m4b/README.md

 # How to use
 Below script is a Bash script.
 After downloading, you need to grant execution permissions using the following command in a suitable location

+Please ensure that the battery is at __100%__ before running the script.
+If the script prompts you to unplug the charger after it starts, you can proceed by unplugging it at that time

+You can conduct the test even if the battery is not at 100%, but it is recommended to perform it at 100%.

 Open the terminal, navigate to the location where the script is stored, and grant execution permissions.
 ```
   ~% cd ~/Documents/